achaayb/achaayb/README.md

 - [ ] PCPP2 (Python)
 - [ ] AWS Certified Cloud Practitioner (AWS)
 - [ ] Create a React boilerplate based on Bulma Admin One
+- [ ] Create a FastAPI SSO API for reusability